broadinstitute/SpliceAI-lookup/README.md

 ---
 #### For Developers

 The [spliceailookup.broadinstitute.org](https://spliceailookup.broadinstitute.org) front-end is contained within [index.html](index.html).
-It uses ES6 javascript with (Semantic UI)[https://semantic-ui.com] and [jQuery](https://en.wikipedia.org/wiki/JQuery).
-Also, it uses a [custom version of igv.js](https://github.com/bw2/igv.js) that includes new track types for visualizing the SpliceAI & Pangolin predictions.
-The server-side code is in [server.py](server.py) and uses the [Flask](https://flask.palletsprojects.com/en/3.0.x) library.
+It uses ES6 javascript with [Semantic UI](https://semantic-ui.com) and [jQuery](https://en.wikipedia.org/wiki/JQuery).
+Also, it uses a [custom version of igv.js](https://github.com/bw2/igv.js) that includes new track types for visualizing the SpliceAI & Pangolin scores.
+The original server-side code is in [server.py](server.py) and uses the [Flask](https://flask.palletsprojects.com/en/3.0.x) library.
+It is designed to run on a plain Linux or MacOS machine.
+The new server-side code is in the [google_cloud_run_services/](google_cloud_run_services/) subdirectory and includes Dockerfiles and scripts for deploying SpliceAI and Pangolin API services to Google Cloud Run.